MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 In this tutorial, learn how to build an automated indexing pipeline for a RAG solution on Azure AI Search.

-In Azure AI Search, an indexer is a component that automates indexing, and it's required if you're using [integrated vectorization](vector-search-integrated-vectorization.md) to chunk and embed content during indexing.
-This tutorial uses integrated vectorization to generate embeddings for the search index.
+An indexer drives indexing and skillset execution that provides [integrated data chunking and vectorization](vector-search-integrated-vectorization.md) on a one-time or recurring basis for incremental updates.
+You create an indexer, data source connection, skillset, and provide the index schema you created in the previous tutorial.
+This exercise uses Azure Blob storage as the data source.

+Objective:

+- Create objects and run the indexer to produce an operational search index with chunked and vectorized content.

 Key points:

 - Dependency on a supported data source.
 Use Azure blob storage for this tutorial.
-- Indexer pulls from the data source, pushes to the index
+- Indexer pulls from the data source, pushes to the index.
-- Skillset (example 1) has two skills: text split and embedding
-- embedding model is also be used for vectorization at query time (assume text-to-vector conversion)
 - Large PDF files can't be chunked.
 Indexer shows success, but doesn't even attempt to chunk/ingest the docs.
 Individual files have to be less than 16 MB.
-- Check your data in the index (hide vectors).
-Duplicated content is expected due to overlap, repetition of parent info.
-It won't affect your LLM
+- Skillset (example 1) has two skills: text split and embedding.
+Embedding model is also be used for vectorization at query time (assume text-to-vector conversion).
 - Skillset (example 2) add a custom skill that points to external embedding model, or document intelligence.
-- Skillset (example 3) add an entity recognition skill to lift locations?
+- Skillset (example 3) add an entity recognition skill to lift locations from raw content into the index?
+- Duplicated content is expected due to overlap and repetition of parent info.
+It won't affect your LLM.

+Tasks:

+- H2: Configure access to Azure Storage and upload sample data.
+- H2: Create a data source
+- H2: Create a skillset (choose one skillset)
+- H2: Use alternative skillsets (present the other two skillsets)
+- H2: Create and run the indexer
+- H2: Check your data in the search index (hide vectors)

 <!--
 ## Prerequisites